Djensonsan/Djensonsan/README.md

 ### I'm a student @ University of Antwerp!
 - 🌱 I'm getting a master's degree in Computer Science: Data Science & AI
 - 🎓 I've recently completed a master's in Electronics and ICT Engineering
-- 👍 I’m always open to discuss new opportunities/ideas
-- 🥅 2021 Goal: Contribute to an open source project

 ### Connect with me: